 In the past we’ve talked about how loyal employees create loyal customers for your food truck.
-Now we want to get into how to create those loyal employees, the rockstars that are invaluable to your mobile food business.
+Now we want to get into how to create those loyal employees and show you how reducing turnover of these rock stars is invaluable to your mobile food business.

 Make it difficult